 - Volumetric strain- The strain produced when the deforming forces cause only a change in the volume of a body

-As per the chapter, Mechanical Properties of Solid, Hooke’s law expresses the relationship between the two main mechanical properties of solids- stress and strain.
+As per the chapter, Mechanical Properties of Solid, Hooke’s law expresses the relationship between the two main mechanical properties of solids- stress, and strain.
 It states that, within an elastic range, the strain within an object (consider a spring in this case) is proportionate to the stress applied to it.
 Therefore, the ratio of stress to strain is given by a constant.
 This constant is called the modulus of elasticity.
 Hence, As strain is just a number, SI units of the modulus of elasticity are the same as stress (N/m2 or Pascal (Pa)).

 Mechanical Properties of Solids: Stress-Strain Curve

-As mentioned in the chapter mechanical properties of solids, a stress-strain curve is a reliable way to determine and evaluate the mechanical properties of solids.
+As given in the chapter mechanical properties of solids, a stress-strain curve is a reliable way to determine and evaluate the mechanical properties of solids.
 It can help you understand the load-bearing capacity or tensile strength of a material.
 Let’s take metals for this example.

 ● A– Shown as a linear curve.
 This is the region where the material obeys Hooke’s law, i.e. The material regains its original position when the load is removed